Harshu0516/Profile-Orbit/README.md

 # Profile-Orbit
 👋 Hello

-Profile Orbit is a web application designed to provide detailed analysis of coding profiles from various platforms like LeetCode, GeeksforGeeks, CodeChef, and more.
+Profile Orbit is a web application designed to provide detailed analysis of coding profiles from various platforms, such as LeetCode, GeeksforGeeks, CodeChef, and more.
 Users can view their problem-solving activity, rankings, charts, and other insightful metrics.

 ## Features
--Profile Analysis: Detailed insights into user profiles from platforms like LeetCode, GeeksforGeeks, Codechef,HackerRank, HackerEarth, CodingNinjas and many more.
+-Profile Analysis: Detailed insights into user profiles from platforms like LeetCode, GeeksforGeeks, Codechef, HackerRank, HackerEarth, CodingNinjas and many more.
 -Problem Statistics: Track problems solved, stars earned, and rankings.
 -Charts and Graphs: Visualize problem-solving trends and activity.
 -User Activity: View detailed activity logs and metrics.